carbon-language/carbon-lang/llvm/lib/Target/PowerPC/README.txt

 	la r2, lo16(l2__ZTV4Cell)(r2)
 	addi r2, r2, 8

+* Support 'update' load/store instructions.
+These are cracked on the G5, but are still a codesize win.

 * should hint to the branch select pass that it doesn't need to print the second unconditional branch, so we don't end up with things like: b .LBBl42__2E_expand_function_8_674	; loopentry.24